Creachadoir

-Creachadoir (foaled 8 February 2004) is an Irish-bred Thoroughbred racehorse and sire.
+Creachadoir (8 February 2004–2023) was an Irish-bred Thoroughbred racehorse and sire.
 He was a specialist miler who won four of his fifteen races between May 2006 and March 2009.
 Originally trained in Ireland by Jim Bolger he showed promise without winning in two races as a juvenile in 2006.
 In the first half of 2007 he won the Leopardstown 2000 Guineas Trial and the Tetrarch Stakes and went on to finish second in both the Poule d'Essai des Poulains and the Irish 2,000 Guineas.
 He was then bought by Godolphin and won the Joel Stakes before being narrowly beaten in the Hong Kong Mile.
 In May 2008 he recorded his biggest success when he won the Group One Lockinge Stakes over one mile at Newbury Racecourse.
 He then suffered a serious leg injury and made only one subsequent appearance before being retired from racing in 2009.
 He has had limited success as a breeding stallion.

 Background

-Creachadoir is a bay horse with a white star and white socks on his hind legs bred in Ireland by Frank Dunne.
+Creachadoir was a bay horse with a white star and white socks on his hind legs bred in Ireland by Frank Dunne.
 He was from the third crop of foals sired by King's Best who won the 2000 Guineas in 2000.
 His other progeny included Workforce, Proclamation, Eishin Flash (Tokyo Yushun, Tenno Sho), Sajjhaa (Dubai Duty Free Stakes) and King's Apostle (Prix Maurice de Gheest).
 Creachadoir's dam Sadima won a maiden race over ten furlongs at Roscommon Racecourse on her racecourse debut but failed to win in four subsequent starts.
 Her dam, Anima, was a half-sister to Pilsudski.
 Sadima herself was a successful broodmare, also producing Youmzain who finished second in three consecutive runnings of the Prix de l'Arc de Triomphe.

 As a yearling in September 2005 Creachadoir was consigned to the Tattersalls Ireland sale and was bought for €83.000 by the trainer Jim Bolger.
 For most of his racing career Creachadoir was trained by Bolger in County Carlow and owned in partnership by Jackie Bolger and Ray Corcoran.

 Creachadóir is an Irish word meaning predator.